agipk/agipk.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Agi Putra Kharisma is aan assistant professor in the Departemen Teknik Informatika at the Fakultas Ilmu Komputer of Universitas Brawijaya.
+Agi Putra Kharisma is an assistant professor in the Departemen Teknik Informatika at the Fakultas Ilmu Komputer of Universitas Brawijaya.
 He has interests in the fields of Human-Computer Interaction, Game design, and Software Engineering.
 He also serves as the secretary of the Media Game and Mobile (MGM) laboratory at the Fakultas Ilmu Komputer of Universitas Brawijaya.
 {style="text-align: justify;"}